Review | A tale of two steely mothers, played by Diane Lane and Lesley Manville, in the moving modern western ‘Let Him Go’

 Technically there are three maternal characters involved, if you count the little boy’s mom: Kayli Carter plays Lorna, the daughter-in-law of Lane and Costner’s Margaret and George Blackledge, married to their son James (Ryan Bruce) at the start of the film, and the mother of their grandson, Jimmy (Bram and Otto Hornung), around whom the plot of the film revolves.
 But the young woman is not what you’d call a memorable presence.
-After her husband is killed in a riding accident, Lorna — mousy, unconfident and sullen, in a way that doesn’t evoke much sympathy — enters into an ill-advised second marriage, leaving the comfort of the Blackledges’ North Dakota ranch and running off to a remote corner of the state with an abusive man-child named, appropriately enough, Donnie Weboy (Will Brittain), without so much as a warning, goodbye or forwarding address.
+After her husband is killed in a riding accident, Lorna — mousy, unconfident and sullen, in a way that doesn’t evoke much sympathy — enters into an ill-advised second marriage, leaving the comfort of the Blackledges’ Montana ranch and running off to a remote corner of North Dakota with an abusive man-child named, appropriately enough, Donnie Weboy (Will Brittain), without so much as a warning, goodbye or forwarding address.

 The story’s other formidable mother is Blanche Weboy, Donnie’s mother, played by the great Lesley Manville (“Phantom Thread,” “Ordinary Love”) as the psychologically domineering matriarch of a rural clan that has been terrorizing all who come into contact with them for years.